DecBayComp/TRamWAy/doc/installation.rst

 The ``-e`` option is necessary if you intend to update or modify the code and have the modifications reflected in your installed *InferenceMAP*.

-``pip install`` will install some Python dependencies if missing, but you may still need to install the [HDF5 reference library](https://support.hdfgroup.org/downloads/index.html "support.hdfgroup.org/downloads").
+``pip install`` will install some Python dependencies if missing, but you may still need to install the `HDF5 reference library <https://support.hdfgroup.org/downloads/index.html>`_.

 To compile the documentation and get a local copy, after installing *InferenceMAP* do::